11 Common Hydrangea Pests: How to Prevent and Treat Them

 Contents

 In the summertime, hydrangeas are covered in large blossoms that will fill any gardener with happiness and pride.
-Just when you think things are going great you notice a plant that is just looking…off.
-Hydrangeas are strong and resilient plants but unfortunately even they can become victims of your garden pests.
+But just when you think things are going great you notice a plant that is looking…off.
+Hydrangeas are strong and resilient plants, but unfortunately, even they can become victims of your garden pests.

 So what happens when you notice pests on your hydrangeas?
 While prevention is always the best method of keeping these prolific bloomers healthy, you can treat pest infestations in hydrangeas.
 They share common pests with many different garden plants, and have a few that tend to like them more than others.